Lazy-Solutions/advanced-scene-manager/README.md

-        //All collection functions use a loading screen, if one is defined collection.Open();        //Close all existing scenes and open scenes in collection collection.Close();       //Closes all scenes
+        //All collection functions use a loading screen, if one is defined collection.Open();        //Close all existing scenes and open scenes in collection collection.Reopen();        //Closes collection and then opens it again collection.Close();       //Closes all scenes
         collection.Toggle();      //Toggles the collection on or off collection.Toggle(true);  //Makes sure the collection is open